PrimeTimeTran/next-blog/data/blog/maths/calculus/fundamental-theorem-of-calculus.md

 The Fundamental Theorem of Calculus states that:

 - differentiation and integration are inverse operations
+- accumulation and instantaneous change are two sides of the same process
 - definite integrals can be evaluated using antiderivatives
-- accumulation and instantaneous change are two views of the same process

-# Related

-- [derivatives|Derivatives]
-- [integrals|Integrals]